selcukdurukan/AmadeusFlightSearch/README.md

 - [Contact](#Contact)
 ## Introduction

 There are five distinct microservices in the system.
 Among them, two serve as configuration services.
-One of these allows the utilization of local configurations to run the project.
+One of config-service, config-server, allows the utilization of local configurations to run the project.

 The third service is the auth-service, where I have implemented JWT token authentication and configured Spring Security for enhanced security.